veltzerdoron/GCJ/README.md

 Automation scratching and riddle solutions for Google's Code Jam contests from 2010-2018 (where they moved to the online interactive session)

+And solutions to the online submissions I did from 2019-2020

 ### Prerequisites

 python 3 (not using anything (non standard that is))